Drag force on a moving heavy quark with deformed string configuration: Discussions

 or

-After finding $\frac{dp}{dt} $ from (\ref{eq:pandt0}) and plugging the result into left hand side of (\ref{eq:Fp}), we have $t$ in the right hand side yet, then we need to integrate both sides from $t=0$ to $t\rightarrow \infty$.
-After simplifying, we replace $t_0$ with (\ref{relaxation time}) to find the following relation for the deformation parameter,
+After plugging (\ref{eq:pandt0}) into left hand side of (\ref{eq:Fp}), and by using (\ref{relaxation time}) we integrate both sides from $t=0$ to $t\rightarrow \infty$.
+So the relation between temperature of the QGP and deformation parameter on gravity side is given as,